 - Pajero = Wanker/douchebag/jackoff.
 Mitsubishi fortunately avoided biting the wax tadpole on this one and sold their model as "Montero" (mountaineer) in Latin America.
 In Chile it's also a pejorative term for a lazy and/or slow person: "Apúrate, pajero!" would mean "Hurry up, stupid slouch!"

 - Polla = Literally a female chicken, but usually used to mean "dick". ¡Chupame la polla! means "Suck my dick!"

 - Gilipollas = One of the most common insults in Spain, and nowhere else.
 It doesn't have a literal translation, but the "-pollas" at the end comes from where you think it comes from.
-It would be a rough equivalent to "dumbass", although somewhat more offensive.
+It would be a rough equivalent to "dumbass", although somewhat more offensive akin to "asshole".
 This word also has an Unusual Euphemism version in "gilipuertas", which subtitutes "pollas" ("dicks") with "puertas" ("doors").
 In Catalonia (North East of Spain) it's also used the short form "Gilí", which is considered a kinda "softer" version of the word.